7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 Though the hoses are durable, the material will break down over time.

-Check the hoses for tears, rips, or other damage before every trip.
+Before every trip, check the hoses for tears, rips, or other damage.
 If you notice even a small tear, replace the hose with a new one immediately.
-This will keep the pump working properly and ensures that the water goes where it’s meant to go.
+This will keep the pump working properly and ensure that the water goes where it’s meant to go.

 7. Add Drip Pans for the Engine